 So when you next set a goal, consider these 5 things to best set yourself up for success.

 Initially, when beginning to consider a goal, you need to get frank with yourself.
-You need to know that it is actually something that is important to you, something that you are willing to work for, something that you want to work for.
+You need to know that it is actually important to you, something you are willing to work for, something you want to work for.
 So, start visualising.
 Visualise yourself doing everything it will take to succeed in your goal.
 Visualise yourself when you have met that goal, once you've smashed it and gone above and beyond.
-How does it look, what does it feel like?
+How does it look?
+What does it feel like?
 Does it feel right for you?
-If, it's a yes, trust us, you'll know.
-If no, maybe reconsider if this is the right goal for you.
+If it's a yes, trust us, you'll know.
+If not, maybe reconsider if this is the right goal for you.

 2. Set specific goals

-Now, it's time to get right on down to itty bitty, nitty gritty.
-What is it that you actually want to achieve.
+Now, it's time to get right on down to the itty bitty, nitty-gritty.
+What is it that you actually want to achieve?
 Be veryyyyyy specific.
 Consider the SMART goal setting guide.
-It'll give you a framework and will mean you actually know what it is you are working towards.
-To read more about SMART goals, read our blog 5 crucial things to consider when setting a seasonal goal.
+It'll give you a framework and mean you actually know what you are working towards.
+Read more about SMART goals, read our blog 5 crucial things to consider when setting a seasonal goal.

 3. Tell people

-Perhaps the hardest part of all, commitment.
-Commitment doesn't mean you necessarily action everything out as you had planned (if you do, awesome!)
-But it does mean that if you slip up, have a sideways step, or even a backwards one, you jump back on the path and keeping working towards your goal, no matter what pops up to get in your way.
+Perhaps the most challenging part of all, commitment.
+Commitment doesn't mean you necessarily action everything out as you had planned (if you do, excellent!)
+But it does mean that if you slip up, have a sideways step, or even a backwards one, you jump back on the path and keep working towards your goal, no matter what pops up to get in your way.